Stuyvesant High School: Opening and boys' school

-Stuyvesant High School opened in September 1904 as Manhattan's first manual trade school for boys.
-At the time of its opening, the school consisted of 155 students and 12 teachers.
+Stuyvesant High School opened in September 1904 as Manhattan's first specialized high school.
+At the time of its opening, it had 155 students and 12 teachers.

-At first, the school provided a core curriculum of "English, Latin, modern languages, history, mathematics, physics, chemistry, [and] music," as well as a physical education program and a more specialized track of "woodworking, metalworking, mechanical drawing, [and] freehand drawing."
-However, in June 1908, Maxwell announced that the trade school curriculum would be separated from the core curriculum and a discrete trade school would operate in the Stuyvesant building during the evening.
+At first, the school provided a core curriculum of "English, Latin, modern languages, history, mathematics, physics, chemistry, [and] music", as well as a physical education program and a more specialized track of "woodworking, metalworking, mechanical drawing, [and] freehand drawing".
+But in June 1908, Maxwell announced that the school's core curriculum would be separated for the rest and that a discrete trade school would operate in the Stuyvesant building in the evening.
 Thereafter, Stuyvesant became renowned for excellence in math and science.
-In 1909, eighty percent of the school's alumni went to college, compared to other schools, which only sent 25% to 50% of their graduates to college.
+In 1909, eighty percent of the school's alumni went to college; other high schools sent only 25% to 50% of their graduates to college.

-By 1919, officials started restricting admission based on scholastic achievement.
-Stuyvesant implemented a double session plan in 1919 to accommodate the rising number of students: some students would attend in the morning, while others would take classes in the afternoon and early evening.
+By 1919, officials were restricting admission based on academic achievement.
+Stuyvesant implemented a double session plan in 1919 to accommodate the rising number of students: some students would attend in the morning and others in the afternoon and early evening.
 All students studied a full set of courses.
-These double sessions ran until Spring 1957.
+These double sessions ran until spring 1957.
 The school implemented a system of entrance examinations in 1934.
 The examination program, developed with the assistance of Columbia University, was expanded in 1938 to include the newly founded Bronx High School of Science.

-In 1956, a team of six students designed and began construction of a cyclotron.
-A low-power test of the device succeeded six years later.
-A later attempt at full-power operation, however, knocked out the power to the school and surrounding buildings.

 Co-educational school

-In 1967, Alice de Rivera filed a lawsuit against the Board of Education, alleging that she had been banned from taking Stuyvesant's entrance exam because of her gender.
-The lawsuit was decided in the student's favor, and Stuyvesant was required to accept female students.
+In 1967, Alice de Rivera sued the Board of Education, alleging that she had been banned from taking Stuyvesant's entrance exam because of her gender.
+The lawsuit was decided in her favor, and Stuyvesant was required to accept female students.
 The first female students were accepted in September 1969, when Stuyvesant offered admission to 14 girls and enrolled 12 of them.
-The next year, 223 female students were accepted to Stuyvesant.
-By 2015, females represented 43% of the total student body.
+The next year, Stuyvesant accepted 223 female students.
+By 2015, girls were 43% of the student body.

-In 1972, the New York State Legislature passed the Hecht–Calandra Act, which designated Brooklyn Technical High School, Bronx High School of Science, Stuyvesant High School, and the High School of Music & Art (now Fiorello H. LaGuardia High School) as specialized high schools of New York City.
+In 1972, the New York State Legislature passed the Hecht–Calandra Act, which designated four citywide selective specialized public high schools in New York City—Stuyvesant, Brooklyn Technical High School, Bronx High School of Science, and the High School of Music & Art (now Fiorello H. LaGuardia High School)—as specialized high schools of New York City.
 The act called for a uniform exam to be administered for admission to Brooklyn Tech, Bronx Science, and Stuyvesant.
 The exam, named the Specialized High Schools Admissions Test (SHSAT), tested the mathematical and verbal abilities of students who were applying to any of the specialized high schools.
-The only exception was for applicants to LaGuardia High School, who were accepted by audition rather than examination.
+The only exception was for applicants to the music and arts program at LaGuardia High School, who were accepted by audition rather than examination.